aurora-opensource/streetscape.gl/docs/README.md

 - An example is xviz-config-kitti.js, for complete xviz configs, check [xviz-config](https://github.com/uber/xviz/blob/master/docs/api-reference/xviz-configuration.md)
 - Config file naming convention: xviz-config-${appName}.js
-- `appName` is used for loading the correct configuration file for the client app (default is `kitti`).

 In another terminal, run the client app: